pnut2357/pnut2357.github.io/_pages/about.md

 ## Personal Info.

 I'm a grad student in AI/ML at ASU.
-I've experienced how to design and develop, train, and deploy models in deep learning, statistics, Computer Vision and Natural Language Processing.
+I've experienced how to design, develop, train, and deploy models in deep learning, statistics, Computer Vision and Natural Language Processing.

 My current focus areas are: